Careers education at Cobham Hall begins in Year 7 and continues until girls make definitive choices for their future in Year 13.

-In Year 9 girls begin to explore their own strengths and think about their subject choices for GCSE and IB, which will affect what courses they can study at university.
+In Year 9 girls begin to explore their own strengths and think about their subject choices for GCSE and A Level, which will affect what courses they can study at university.
 Role play is used to help girls become aware of making good choices and bad choices and the potential impact of these on their career paths.

 In Year 10 girls participate in two major careers-related activities.
 The Big Business Pitch is an entrepreneurial event in the style of BBC’s Dragons’ Den.
 During the two day event, girls learn about starting and marketing their own business while developing innovative ideas for products and services.